SIGNAL CONTRACT · PROTOCOL

 Something deserves a second look.

-When to emit: Use when confidence drops, retries stack up, or trust changes materially.
+Use when confidence drops, retries stack up, or trust changes materially.

 critical